themeteorchef/writing-a-package/writing-a-package.md

 });
 ```

 Pretty simple, right?
 A few familiar pieces.
 Just like with our `onUse` block, here, we make use of the `api.use()` and `api.addFiles()` methods.
 What's going on here?
 Well, when we go to test our package, Meteor will create an isolated environment of sorts to test our package in.
 This means that we get a fresh database that's wholly independent from the app our package is installed in and the code runs in isolation.

 Keep in mind: this is _only_ when we're running our tests.
 Once we've published our package (we'll cover this in a bit), we should consider our code to be "in the wild" and capable of mass destruction.

-In our `api.use()` block, we're calling up two packages: `tinytest`, the testing framework we'll use to actuall define and run our tests, and `themeteorchef:grindage`.
+In our `api.use()` block, we're calling up two packages: `tinytest`, the testing framework we'll use to actually define and run our tests, and `themeteorchef:grindage`.
 Wait...what?!
 Yep!
 Here, we can go super-meta and tell our tests to use the package it's testing.

 ಠ_ಠ

 What this enables us to do is to pull in _all_ of our package code and _all_ of its dependencies in one swoop.
 This means everything our package needs is made accessible to our testing environment.
 Nifty, eh?
-Of course here, we know that our package will be doing work on both the `client` and the `server`, so we make sure to pass both together in array for the architecture field.
+Of course here, we know that our package will be doing work on both the `client` and the `server`, so we make sure to pass both together in an array for the architecture field.

 Next up, we add two files separately: `client-tests.js` and `server-tests.js`.
 Fairly self-explanatory, but we need to call attention to the architecture field.
 In respect to our testing framework, Tinytest, here `client` and `server` are used to denote _where_ the tests need to run.